dynobo/normcap/README.md

 1\.
 Install `Tesseract 5` by using the
 [installer provided by UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).

 2\.
-Identify the path to Tesseract base folder.
+Identify the path to the Tesseract base folder.
 It should contain a `/tessdata` subfolder and the `tesseract.exe` binary.
-Depending on if you installed Tesseract system-wide or in userspace, the base folder should be:
+Depending on whether you installed Tesseract system-wide or in userspace, the base folder should be:

 ```